prasanth1712/eiq-er-ce/README.md

 ## EclecticIQ ER Components
 - plgx-esp - Manages requests coming from endpoint
+- celery - Asynchronous tasks worker for rule matching with results and other back ground tasks defined.
 - plgx-esp-ui - Mangement server for taking actions, modifying properties  of an endpoint.
 - RabbitMQ
 - nginx